PFA Men's Footballer of the Year

 The Professional Footballers Australia Men's Footballer of the Year (often called PFA Men's Footballer of the Year) is an annual award given to the player who is adjudged to have been the best of the year in Australian soccer.
 The award has been presented since the 2008–09 season and the winner is chosen by a vote amongst the members of the players' trade union, Professional Footballers Australia (PFA).
-The current holder is Jackson Irvine, who won the award on 09 October 2024.
+The current holder is Tom Rogic, who won the award on 26 May 2022.

 The first winner of the award was Everton midfielder Tim Cahill.
 As of 2022, only Mathew Ryan and Aaron Mooy have won the award on multiple occasions, and only Mooy has won the award in consecutive seasons.
 Mooy has won the award a record three times.
 Although there is a separate Harry Kewell Medal for players under the age of 23, young players remain eligible to win the senior award, and on one occasion the same player won both awards for a season, Ryan in 2014–15.

 The award is open to players playing in the A-League and Australian players playing overseas.
-No non-Australian player has won the award as of 2024.
+No non-Australian player has won the award as of 2025.